ParthYadav30/blinkit-sql-case-study/README.md

 ORDER BY sales_stddev ASC
 LIMIT 10;
 ```
-### HIDDEN CHAMPIONS BY CATEGORY, FIND LOW VISIBILITY ITEMS (VISIBILITY < 0.05) THAT RANK IN THE TOP 5% OF SALES WITHIN THEIR ITEM TYPE
+### 12.HIDDEN CHAMPIONS BY CATEGORY, FIND LOW VISIBILITY ITEMS (VISIBILITY < 0.05) THAT RANK IN THE TOP 5% OF SALES WITHIN THEIR ITEM TYPE
 ```sql
 WITH Sales AS (
 SELECT Q.item_identifier, Q.item_type, E.item_visibility, ROUND(SUM(item_outlet_sales), 2) AS total_sales